ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Bypass proxies and inspection devices | Configured | Proxies and internet gateway will be configured following Microsoft best practice guidance to allow services to function correctly.
 Enable split tunnelling connection for VPN users | Not Configured | All traffic will always traverse the VPN and egress through the internet gateway.

-Office 365 Connectivity Optimisation Design Decisions for an enhanced User Experience
+Office 365 Connectivity Optimisation Design Decisions for an enhanced User Experience.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Workstation Connectivity | Direct connection to the internet | Provides the best performance for users Local DNS resolution and Internet egress | Configured if required | DNS will be resolved to the gateway of their internet device.
+Workstation Connectivity | Direct connection to the internet | Provides the best performance for users.
+Local DNS resolution and Internet egress | Configured if required | DNS will be resolved to the gateway of their internet device.
 Add regional egress points | Configured if required | Regional Egress Points are not configured in this solution due to the workstations being directly connected to the internet.
 Bypass proxies and inspection devices | Configured | Proxies are not configured in this solution due to the workstations being directly connected to the internet.
 Enable split tunnelling connection for VPN users | Configured | Split tunnelling is configured in this solution to enable workstations to directly connect to Microsoft services.
-If a VPN solution is required Always on VPN should be integrated into the agency infrastructure
+If a VPN solution is required Always on VPN should be integrated into the agency infrastructure.

 ### Exchange hybrid

+This section is only relevant for agencies implementing a hybrid solution that leverages an on-premises Exchange Server(s).

-Exchange Online can be used standalone or integrated with an on-premises Exchange Server(s), extending the organisations messaging farm in a hybrid configuration.
+Exchange Online can be used standalone (cloud only) or integrated with an on-premises Exchange Server(s) and Active Directory Domain Services, extending the organisations messaging farm in a hybrid configuration.

 A Hybrid configuration provides administrators with added flexibility to transition users to the Cloud without isolating them from the on-premises resources.

-This section is only relevant for agencies implementing a hybrid solution that leverages an on-premises Exchange Server(s)
+Hybrid with can also assist with transport routing for compliance reasons (e.g. Govlink) when Hybrid with "centralized mail transport" enabled.
+The [Edge Transport](https://docs.microsoft.com/en-us/exchange/edge-transport-servers) service may be deployed in scenarios where the agency does not wish to expose Hybrid mail servers directly to Exchange Online Protection.

+Agencies wishing to synchronise their existing on-premises Active Directory Domain Services for identity (hybrid identity) must maintain an on-premises Exchange server for recipient management purposes, this is because most of the user attributes cannot be managed from Exchange online due to directory synchronisation rules, for more information see [](https://docs.microsoft.com/en-us/exchange/decommission-on-premises-exchange).

 Establishing a hybrid deployment requires an Exchange hybrid server that is supported with your existing on-premises Exchange Server.
 Microsoft recommends the deployment of the newest Exchange Hybrid server for your environment to ensure the best compatibility with Exchange Online.

+Exchange 2010 has reached [end of support](https://docs.microsoft.com/en-us/microsoft-365/enterprise/exchange-2010-end-of-support?view=o365-worldwide), agencies that wish to use retain a Hybrid configuration after the Hybrid migration method should migrate those Exchange server roles to a supported version of Exchange.
+Microsoft also recommend that agencies still on Exchange 2010 that have not started or completed their Hybrid migration, upgrade from 2010 to 2016 before commencing the hybrid configuration.

-Exchange Hybrid Server Supported Configurations
+Exchange Hybrid Server Supported Configurations.

 {:.auto}
 On-premises environment | Exchange 2019 Hybrid Deployment | Exchange 2016 Hybrid Deployment | Exchange 2013 Hybrid Deployment | Exchange 2010 Hybrid Deployment